mlswg/mls-protocol/draft-ietf-mls-protocol.md

-    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaf node `my_leaf` and of the node of the member with LeafNodeRef `GroupInfo.signer`.
+    * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaf node `my_leaf` and of the node of the member with leaf index `GroupInfo.signer`.
 Set the private key for this node to the private key derived from the `path_secret`.

     * For each parent of the common ancestor, up to the root of the tree, derive